dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-versions.md

 Unlike `dbt-core` versions before 1.8, the minor and patch version numbers might not match between `dbt-core` and the adapter plugin(s) you've installed.

-For example, you may find you're using `dbt-core==1.8.0` with `dbt-snowflake==1.9.0`.
-Even though these do not have the same minor version, they can still work together as they both work with `dbt-adapters==1.8.0`.
+For example, you might find you're using `dbt-core==1.8.0` with `dbt-snowflake==1.9.0`.
+Even though these don't have the same minor version, they can still work together as they both work with `dbt-adapters==1.8.0`.
 Patch releases can contain important bug or security fixes so it’s critical to stay up to date.

 You can use the `dbt --version` command to see which versions you have installed: